Home

 Along with South Africa’s gains in grain, soybean and horticulture yields, the grape harvest has recovered significantly from last year’s poor harvest.

-SA Wine and Vinpro forecast the wine grape harvest to be 1.244 million tonnes, an 11% recovery from last year’s poor harvest.
+SA Wine and Vinpro forecast the wine grape harvest will be 1.244 million tonnes, an 11% recovery from last year’s poor harvest.

 “Mild, dry weather created near-perfect ripening conditions, yielding fruit with superb balance, flavour, and structure — the foundation of premium wine production,” SA Wine said.